vlaadbrain/swt/README.md

 Tests
 -----
-currently tests will require xdotool to automate X events
+They're not really tests just scripts that go through some common use cases currently tests will require xdotool to automate X events
 - window.sh is a crude attempt at creating windows and quiting

 Gratitudes